LUP-LuftbildUmweltPlanung/Data_acquisition/README.md

 ## WMS download

 * Create a directory and place the shape files you want to use for the data acquisition in it.
-* Open the program file you want to work with.
+Make sure that the shape files have an "id" column in the attribute table.
-* To run multiple WMS requests, define each configuration in a YAML file like the example below.
+* To run multiple WMS requests, define each configuration as a new index in a YAML file like the example below.
 * If you want to save the output in TIFF files, remove the lmdb part or fill it with null or empty strings ""
 * If you want to save the output in lmdb format, fill in the paths to the respective folders and files in the lmdb section.
+* * Make sure that layer and layer2 are set as this option is only implemented for RGBI images, yet.
 * * If you are missing the all_ids_file, follow the example at the bottom of the create_key_parquet.py script.

 <pre> - index: 0  # Explanation row - update index for each new config